JavierAntoran/JavierAntoran.github.io/about.md

 **Disentangling in Variational Autoencoders with Natural clustering**\\
 **J. Antorán** and A. Miguel.\\
 *Successfully defended Bachelor's Thesis at the University of Zaragoza (9.8/10, Honorary Distinction).*\\
+*Accepted as an oral presentation at the 18th IEEE International Conference on Machine Learning and Applications - ICMLA 2019, Boca Raton, Florida, USA.* 2019.\\
 \[[Paper](https://arxiv.org/pdf/1901.09415.pdf)\], \[[Thesis (Spanish)](https://deposita.unizar.es/TAZ/EINA/2018/42174/TAZ-TFG-2018-2597.pdf)\]

 **FELIX DAQ Integration Test Tool for the ATLAS experiment.**\\